|

 A number of world-class

-large and high-profile state funded universities of Michigan and Michigan State to the smaller and more focused Detroit Mercy and
+From the large and high-profile state funded universities of Michigan and Michigan State to the smaller and more focused

-College for Creative Studies, the Detroit area has wide array of educational opportunities and
+Detroit Mercy and College for Creative Studies, the Detroit area has wide array of educational

-educations, these schools offer rich histories, nationally competitive
+addition to great educations, these schools offer rich histories, nationally

-athletics programs, campus environments ranging from urban to rural, and plenty
+competitive athletics programs, campus environments ranging from urban to

 College